PentHertz/RF-Swift/docs/nix-engine.md

   Installing a setuid bubblewrap is an alternative (it needs no unprivileged namespaces).
 You do not need `sudo` to *run* `--isolate` once either is in place.
-- The network is kept by default.
+- The network is kept by default, name resolution included: when `/etc/resolv.conf` is a symlink out of `/etc` (systemd-resolved, resolvconf, NetworkManager, WSL) its target is bound into the jail.
 This is a jail for your filesystem, processes and other workspaces, not a full security sandbox: treat untrusted tools with the usual care, and lean on `rfswift env audit` for supply-chain posture.
+- **WSL 2** (the Nix engine on Windows): the jail works unchanged inside the distribution - unprivileged user namespaces are available and bubblewrap is built from nixpkgs on first use - and additionally binds WSLg's `/mnt/wslg` (display and sound sockets) and `/dev/dxg` (the virtual GPU) so GUI tools keep working.
+Verified: an isolated shell sees its own PID namespace, the private home, `/workspace`, the X11 and PulseAudio sockets, and can build an on-demand tool over the network.

 ### The macOS Seatbelt policy